How have you applied for jobs? Searched job boards. Crafted a generic resume, filled out job applications and pressed “submit.”

 The world of work has radically changed in the last decade.
 So have job searching techniques.
 But many of our career counseling clients are frustrated by their inefficient and ineffective job searching techniques.
 The black hole of Indeed and Monster has led many or career coaching clients seek out Career Counseling Connecticut for help.
-Usually, in one hour, we can build an effective strategy that saves our clients weeks and months job searching time.

 If you are searching for a job, you are likely focused on jobs that will embrace your marketable skills.